johntao/blog-2025/src/content/default/information-fatigue.md

 tags: []
 ---

-There are so many words I can use to make my point directly:
-information explosion, tutorial hell, knowledge anxiety, imposter syndrome...
+There are many terms for this struggle: information explosion, tutorial hell, knowledge anxiety, imposter syndrome... all describing different aspects of being overwhelmed by the constant flow of information.

 It's the phenomenon where you can't just keep watching technical videos on YouTube.
 (assuming your main information source is videos from any platform)